otrv4/otrv4/otrv4.md

 #### Establishing Versions

 A valid versions string can be created by concatenating supported version numbers together in any order.
 For example, a user who supports versions 3 and 4 will have the version string "43" or "34" in their profile (2 bytes).
 A user who only supports version 4 will have "4" (1 byte).
 Thus, a version string has varying size, and it is represented as a DATA type with its length specified.

 Invalid version strings contain "2" or "1".
 The OTRv4 specification supports up to OTR version 3, and thus do not support versions 2 and 1, i.e. version strings of "32" or "31".
+Any other string that is not "4", "3", "2" or "1" should be ignored.

 #### Version Priority